 When hearing loss made it difficult for Barbara to be a part of committee meetings and other events, she began to write poetry while continuing to write opinion pieces for The Pantagraph and The Normalite newspapers.
 She is currently active with the Peaceful Schools Initiative, which has established violence prevention skill training in most local school districts.

-Her talents and tenacity earned her two awards in 1997, the YWCA Woman of Distinction’s Harriett F. Rust Community Service Award and Normal’s MLK Human Relations Award.
-Additionally, she received the first Grabill-Homan Peace Prize awarded in 2011.
+Her talents and tenacity earned her two awards in 1997, the YWCA Woman of Distinction’s Harriett F. Rust Community Service Award and Normal’s Martin Luther King Human Relations Award.
+Additionally, she received the first Grabill-Homan Community Peace Prize awarded in 2011.
 However, the recognition has not changed Barbara’s humble nature.
-Barbara said, “I’ve always admired the teachings of Jesus.
+Barbara said, “I have always admired the teachings of Jesus.
 The compassion…the feeling that every person has value and that we are connected to each other and to God… I just hate to see people treated cruelly and unfairly and I always think something should be done about it.”